Rocky: Documentaries

-The 2016 film Chuck depicts Chuck Wepner and his 1975 title fight with the heavyweight champion, Muhammad Ali, and the fight's influence on the screenplay for Rocky.

 Rocky is featured in the 2017 documentary John G. Avildsen: King of the Underdogs about Academy Award-winning Rocky director John G. Avildsen, directed and produced by Derek Wayne Johnson.

 Stallone later hand-picked Johnson to direct and produce a documentary on the making of the original Rocky, entitled 40 Years of Rocky: The Birth of a Classic, which was released in 2020.
 The documentary features Stallone narrating behind-the-scenes footage from the making of the film.

+Parodies

+Rocky has been parodied a lot over the years, even getting a feature length spoof called Ricky 1 in 1988.

+In 1986, Aki Kaurismaki, a Finnish director, made an 8-minute spoof of Rocky IV called Rocky VI.

 National Museum of American History

-The red satin robe and black hat worn by Stallone in Rocky (1976) are featured in the National Museum of American History.
-Likewise, the red gloves worn by Stallone in Rocky II (1979), his white Nike boxing shoes, and striped boxing trunks from Rocky III (1981) are archived at the Museum.
+The red satin robe and black hat worn by Stallone in Rocky are featured in the National Museum of American History.
+Likewise, the red gloves worn by Stallone in Rocky II (1979), his white Nike boxing shoes, and striped boxing trunks from Rocky III (1981) are archived at the museum.
 All items were on display for a temporary period following Stallone's donation in 2006, and have since been moved to the museum archives.